|Site:||Solent Online Learning|

 Try the following links:

-How to enable Panopto on SOL units
+How to enable Panopto on SOL modules

 Panopto is the software that is used to capture and record your lectures (or classroom presentations) automatically.
 These recorded resources are attached to units and courses in SOL.